-- Toddlers at this age usually: - > Use two-word phrases and know about 50 words.
-Talk with your child and read short books with colorful pictures. - > Like to build towers with blocks, scribble with crayons and throw balls. - Like to make their own decisions and may have tantrums.
-Give choices "Do you want a nap now or after a story?" - MAY be ready for toilet training.
+- Toddlers at this age usually: - Use 4-5 word phrases or short sentences.
+Read with your child often to promote language development. - Like to make their own decisions and may have tantrums.
+Give choices "Do you want a nap now or after a story?" - > MAY be ready for toilet training.
 This can be frustrating!
 Wait for your child to show interest prior to starting as not every child is ready at the same time. - > Test boundaries.
 It is best to set limits, be consistent, and use distractions.
 Praise your child often! - Limited screen time is allowed for children older than 2 years of age.
 The American Academy of Pediatrics advises less than 2 hours of age-appropriate screen time per day.